XBFL Rules

 While depth chart adjustments may be made, it is required that players remain in their skilled positions.
 In other words, a speedster WR or RB may not be placed on defense or in a position offensively that they would not normally be found in real life (e.g. WR as a TE).
 A few specific examples worth noting are:

 - A full-back can be placed at the half-back position (ex.
-Le’Ron McClain, Donald Brown, etc.).
+Le’Ron McClain, Jed Collins, Greg Jones, etc.).

 - A tight-end may play as a wide-receiver but a wide-receiver may not take on the role of a tight-end.